 What if I do not meet the eligibility criteria for partner service pension?

 If you require income support but do not meet the eligibility criteria for partner service pension, you may be eligible for a payment from Services Australia.
 You should contact Services Australia to test your eligibility for a Services Australia payment.Back to top

 When you are granted an income support pension and periodically after that, you will be notified of your obligations.
 You will be required to tell us within 14 days (28 days if you live overseas or receive remote area allowance) of changes to your circumstances that might affect the rate of income support pension you receive or your eligibility to receive that pension.
 These obligations apply equally to trustees.

 In relation to partner service pension, the sorts of things you would need to tell us about in 14 days (28 days if you live overseas or receive remote area allowance) are:

-- you are a widow or widower and you enter into a de facto relationship, or remarry.
+- you enter into a new de facto relationship, or remarry.

 Usually an overpayment of pension will not occur when you have met your obligations.
 However, sometimes even if you have met your obligations, an overpayment can occur because we have not been able to process the change before the next payday.
 We do our best to avoid this occurring, but it is not always possible.
 To provide you with your exact entitlements we are obliged to recover overpayments of pension where they do occur.Back to top